LSA 2015 Summer Seminars

 The 2014 Summer Seminar and Lute Festival took place the 22nd to the 28th of June.
 The faculty included Paul Beier, Eduardo Egüez, Douglas Freundlich, Gail Gillispie, Ellen Hargis, Grant Herreid, Jakob Lindberg, Christopher Morrongiello, Nigel North, Phil Rukavina, Andy Rutherford, and Crawford Young.
 Richard Stone was the Pat O’Brien Lecturer.
 The complete list of course offerings and the concert schedule are posted.
-Videos of the musical perfomances at the Festival are now being posted on the LSA YouTube channel.
+Videos of the musical performances at the Festival are now posted on the LSA YouTube channel.

 LSA 2013 Summer Seminars